Ahmaud Arbery's mother says fundraising efforts exploit her son's death - KVIA

 With more than 61,000 people having donated close to $2 million, the campaign remains active.
 Cooper-Jones, who has since returned to work, told CNN she had a life insurance policy for Ahmaud — and maintains that her goal has always been to get justice for her son, not to use his death to raise money.

 Other GoFundMe campaigns have come under scrutiny in the past due to fraud allegations.
-The crowdfunding site investigates allegations of criminal activity including fraud, identity theft and posting misleading statements about the campaign.
-It does not investigate campaigns that have surpassed their fundraising goals, those that have led to familial disputes or use of names without permission from the family.
+The crowdfunding site investigates allegations of criminal activity including fraud, identity theft and the posting of misleading statements about a campaign, including those involving campaigns that have surpassed their fundraising goal.
+It does not investigate campaigns that have led to familial disputes or use of names without permission from the family.

 A spokesperson for GoFundMe told CNN that beneficiaries could deactivate a campaign either by requesting the organizer do so or by contacting GoFundMe.
 Cooper-Jones told CNN she was unaware that the campaign was still active.
 She says she is grateful for the donations made in her son’s honor.

-Note: CORRECTION: An earlier version of this story misstated the circumstances under which GoFundMe investigates fundraising campaigns.
-GoFundMe investigates any mention of misuse, including those involving campaigns that have surpassed their fundraising goal.